arlr/Colors_c/README.md

 - C = CYAN
 - W = WHITE

-The second parameter is corresponding to the background color, by default *BLACK*:
+The third parameter is corresponding to the background color, by default *BLACK*:
 - K = BLACK
 - R = RED
 - G = GREEN